dsorm/termsnake/README.md

 This task took me about 7 hours to complete.

-## How to build the project localy
+## How to build the project locally
 * This command will produce the game executable
 ```bash
 make build